vipul2802/o365hq.com/content/services/Office 365 Break Fix Support.md

 +++
-title = "Office 365 Break/Fix Support (included for free with any O365 plan)"
+title = "Microsoft 365 Break/Fix Support (included for free with any M365 plan)"
 description = "With this service, we combine the best of both sides: Microsoft, as a vendor, provides managed support with a fee for the services they sell through us, IT partner.
 And we (IT partner) provide a free Break/Fix support service to pre-solve any problems that Microsoft did not solve early. " date = 2018-07-30

 [taxonomies]
-products = ["Office 365"]
+products = ["Office 365", "microsoft 365"]
 types = ["Managed Services"]

 [extra]